KibbleMoon/KibbleMoon-Contract/README.md

 # Kibble Moon.

-Kibble Moon ($KIBBLE) KibbleMoon is a community project, decentralized cryptocurrency, with a AKF (Automated Kibble Farming) for holders.
+Kibble Moon ($KIBBLE) is a community project, decentralized cryptocurrency, with a AKF (Automated Kibble Farming) for holders.
 Join the moon mission now !

 - Where to buy? **PancakeSwap**: [LINK](https://v1exchange.pancakeswap.finance/#/swap?outputCurrency=)